shreyanjoshi/bitcoin_exchange_faqs/exchangefaqs.md

     operations sustainable.

 ## Is Bitcoin private?
-    Bitcoin transactions are pseudonymous, meaning they are recorded on the blockchain with a unique Bitcoin address, but the identity of the owner is not revealed.
+    Bitcoin transactions are pseudonymous, meaning they are recorded on the blockchain with a unique Bitcoin address, with no correlation with the identity of the owner.
 However, transactions can be traced back to a user's identity through additional information or metadata if bought and sold using KYC ramps.
 It's important to take appropriate measures to protect your privacy when using Bitcoin.

 ## Is Bitcoin accepted anywhere?
     While Bitcoin is not yet accepted everywhere, its acceptance as a form of payment is growing.
 Many online and offline merchants, including major companies, now accept Bitcoin as a payment option.
 Acceptance varies depending on the region or country.

 ## What is the best way to acquire Bitcoin?
     There are several ways to acquire Bitcoin.
 You can buy it from a reputable exchange using fiat currency (the national currency of the jurisdiction in which the exchange is operational),